-Displacement of local residents who were living in the danger zone.
-Urban Poor Associates (UPA), a non-government organization in the Philippines, is known for its advocacy of security of tenure.
-When UPA went to Tacloban in December 2013 to do a rapid assessment we saw that there were thousands of families who were threatened to be displaced because they were living in areas tagged as “No Build Zones” or the 40 meters from the highest water mark of the sea to the seashore.
-This policy was not very welcoming to the Yolanda survivors living along the coastal areas because first, they were already displaced by the strong typhoon, and second, they will be displaced again by this policy.
-No help can be received by the people if they rebuild their houses inside the no build zone areas not unless they find another dwelling place in safe areas which are mostly owned by private owners.
-The government option was to let them “retreat” and immediately bring these fishermen to relocation sites on highlands and on mountains, far from the sea which is the source of livelihood of these fishermen.
-The NBZ policy created confusion and anxiety for the people.
-11 organized communities of UPA marched from Tacloban Astrodome to Balyuhan Center shouting for the release of shelter kits and to have decent permanent housing for the people living in NBZ.
-The people presented their issues to the city government.
-As a response, the local government unit (LGU) approved A Resolution Endorsing the Letter/ Request of Mga Iba’t Ibang Grupong Pabahay ng Tacloban City, re: Release of their Repair/Shelter Kit to the Executive Department, the Tacloban City Housing Board and the City Social Welfare and Development Office, Resolution No. 2014-12-236.
-This paved the way to both local and international organizations to release shelter kits to the affected communities.
+Displacement of residents in the “danger zones”.
+Urban Poor Associates (UPA), a non-government organization in the Philippines, has been a partner of informal settlers in their quest for security of land and housing tenure.
+When UPA went to Tacloban in December 2013 to do a rapid post-disaster assessment, it saw that thousands of families were prohibited from returning to where they used to live after the government designated these are “no build zones” (NBZ).
+This policy was yet another blow to the survivors of Haiyan; they were displaced by the strong typhoon, and would then be displaced again by this government order.
+If residents rebuild their houses inside the no build zone areas, they were told that no help and relief goods would be sent to them.
+They were to find another dwelling place in safe areas which are mostly private properties.
+The government wanted to immediately bring these fishermen to relocation sites on higher grounds, far from the sea where they earn a living.
+The NBZ policy caused confusion and anxiety to the people.
+UPA was able to organize 11 communities which marched from Tacloban Astrodome to the Balyuhan Center to demand the release of shelter kits and to urge the government to provide them decent permanent housing near their sources of income.
+The leaders presented their issues to the city government.
+As a response, the city council issued a resolution ordering the mayor to immediate release the repair/shelter kits.
+This paved the way for the release of shelter kits from local and international humanitarian organizations to the affected communities.
 This was the first victory of the people.

 What legislation, policies and practices do you think are necessary to provide redress for particularly individuals and communities in vulnerable situations that have suffered and will continue to suffer loss and damage due to the adverse impacts of climate change?

-Currently the Philippines has several legislations in place that provides assistance to communities who suffer loss and damage due to the impacts of climate change:
+The Philippines has several legislations in place that provide assistance to communities that suffer loss and damage due to the impacts of climate change:

-Republic Act 10121 or Disaster Risk Reduction and Management Law (DRRM Law)- focuses more on government role as duty bearers in disaster mitigations and in preparing its people to be ready and prepared before any disaster strikes.
+Republic Act (RA) No.10121 or the Disaster Risk Reduction and Management (DRRM) Act underscores the government’s role as duty bearer in disaster mitigation and preparation.
 This law also highlights the comprehensive, all-hazard, multi-sectoral, inter-agency, and community-based approach to disaster risk reduction and management.

-RA 7279 or Urban Development and Housing Act Law (UDHA Law) – ensures that affected communities cannot be relocated anytime according to the government's whims.
-They must prepare first a decent relocation site with all the social services in place before affected communities can be relocated.
+RA No. 7279 or the Urban Development and Housing Act (UDHA) ensures that affected communities cannot be relocated anytime according to the government's whims.
+It must first prepare decent relocation sites with all the social services in place before relocating informal settlers.

-Republic Act 10174 of 2012, the People’s Survival Fund (PSF) was established to provide financial support for adaptation projects of local government units and local/community organizations in order to increase their resilience and enhance protection of their ecosystems in this time of climate change.
+RA No. 10174 or the People’s Survival Fund (PSF) was established to provide financial support to local government units and local/community organizations for adaptation projects to increase their resilience and enhance protection of their ecosystems as the climate continues to change.